 Select a Tennessee registered agent

-Every PLLC in Tennessee is required to have a registered agent.
+Every PLLC in Tennessee is required to have a registered agent in TN.
 An entity that serves as a company’s registered agent may accept legal notices, business- or tax-related documents, and documents sent by the Secretary of State.
 Registered agents must be residents of Tennessee and over the age of 18.
 They also must be available during standard business hours.

 If you’re not sure about who to elect as your PLLC’s registered agent, we’re more than capable of filling that role.
 Here at ZenBusiness, we partner with reputable firms that act as registered agents on behalf of your business.
 Having a third-party registered agent comes with several benefits.
 The biggest is that you don’t have to be present in your office during regular business hours, which is vital if you’re on-call or have appointments.